tmieno2/Drought-Production-Risk-Aquifer/README.md

-# Aquifer depletion exacerbates agricultural drought losses in the US High Plains (Nature Water)
+# Aquifer depletion exacerbates agricultural drought losses in the US High Plains

 ## Instruction for Reproducing the Results and Figures